 That’s how to be the best salesperson.

 Take a doctor, for instance.
 You come to their clinic complaining of frequent headaches, and they only ask a couple of questions before prescribing pain meds.
-Yes, that might fix the problem.
+Okay, that might fix the problem, at least temporarily.

 So then you go to a different doctor.
 They sit down and talk to you before they do any tests.
 They ask about nutrition and hydration, exercise, stress levels, etc. Then they go through possible preventative measures like increasing your water intake, meditation, earplugs for noise reduction, and so on.